TextureHQ/examples/connect/sdk/web/javascript/README.md

-# Connect SDK React Example
+# Connect SDK Javascript Example

-This example demonstrates how to use the [Connect Web SDK](https://www.npmjs.com/package/@texturehq/connect-sdk) in a sample web application that is written in Typescript and leverages React.
+This example demonstrates how to use the [Connect Web SDK](https://www.npmjs.com/package/@texturehq/connect-sdk) in a sample web application that is written using Javascript.

 More information can also be found in our [docs](https://docs.texture.energy/connect).